materialsproject/fireworks/docs/installation_tutorial.rst

 Set up the central server (FireServer)
 ======================================

 The FireWorks central server (FireServer) hosts the FireWorks database.
-You should choose a central server that has a fixed IP address/hostname so that you can connect to it from other machines.
+For production, you should choose a central server that has a fixed IP address/hostname so that you can connect to it from other machines reliably.
+For initially testing the installation, it should be OK to use a laptop or workstation with a dynamic IP.
 To set up a FireServer:

 1. Follow the instructions listed at :doc:`Basic FireWorks Installation </installation>`.